 by Robert Richards, 6/1/2008

-Fragile X syndrome exhibits several characteristic symptoms including mental retardation.
+Fragile X syndrome exhibits several characteristic symptoms including intellectual disability.
 The disease is caused by a specific genetic mutation.
 This mutation causes loss of a protein — FMRP — which is needed in the brain for normal development.
-In addition to mental retardation, other symptoms include craniofacial abnormalities, enhanced sensitivity to sensory stimuli and some epileptic and autistic behaviors.
+In addition, other symptoms include craniofacial abnormalities, enhanced sensitivity to sensory stimuli and some epileptic and autistic behaviors.

 Existing (mouse and fly, Drosophila) genetic models of the disease indicate that the behavioural abnormalities associated with the condition may be due to abnormal connections between neurons, related to abnormal neuron shape.
 The zebrafish model of Fragile X syndrome is an important addition to previous models to aid in understanding the molecular basis of the disease.
 This is because the zebrafish embryo is transparent and develops outside the mother (enabling direct observation of development in living tissues).
 This model also provides a highly efficient means for drug screening (drugs can be applied directly to the fish water).